HIV Disclosure & The Law

 - Jeopardises education, counselling & treatment initiatives that facilitate new scientific advances being introduced and integrated into communities

-DISCLAIMER: This guide is NOT intended as a substitute for legal advice.
+This information is NOT intended as a substitute for legal advice.
 The information contained is for educational purposes only.
 Please note that each Australian State and Territory has different laws in regards to transmission.
 Refer to state based PLHIV organisations for further information.